tonsky/tonsky.github.io/_posts/2021-04-06-sublime-writer.md

 Specialized software like iA Writer can do more, though.

 Hope you find this useful, or (even better!) get inspired to do some writing.

-P.S.
-I wrote the whole post in Sublime Text and LOVED IT.